 Getting ready for surgery may require some preparation.
 Adequate time and planning provide more blood management options.
-Blood tests are done to check your blood levels and whether or not you are anemic.
+Blood tests are done to check your blood levels and whether or not you have anemia (low red blood cell count).
 If you are banking your own blood, you need to be in good health and without medical problems.
 There are also certain weight requirements.
 You may need to sign a consent form that provides information about transfusions and blood options.
-Also, be sure to tell your healthcare provider if you are taking medications of any kind.
+Also, be sure to tell your health care provider if you are taking medications of any kind.

 Autologous Blood Transfusion

 You may be able to donate and bank your own blood before surgery for later transfusion.
 This is called autologous blood donation.
 Your banked blood is replaced during or after surgery as needed.
 Autologous donations require advance planning.
 The time depends on the amount of blood needed.
 Another option for autologous blood transfusion is to save blood that is lost during surgery.
 This blood is then returned to your body during or after surgery, if needed.
 Autologous blood is the safest blood you can receive.
 The risks of getting a disease or an allergic reaction are very low.
 In some cases, though, you may also receive donor blood if you were unable to donate enough blood before surgery.

 If you are not able to donate for yourself, you may receive blood donated by another person (a blood bank donor).
 This is called allogeneic blood donation.
 This type of blood is screened for disease.
 And it is ready to use right away.
 Relatives and friends with your blood type can also donate blood for your use.
 This is called a designated (or directed) donor.
 Time is still needed to screen the blood for disease.
 Know that bank blood is considered safe.